 As a pediatric physical therapist, I learn a lot about trending baby devices.
 There are so many to keep up with!
 Jumpers, swings, bumbo chairs, mamaroo, and the list never ends.
-At Christmas Grandparents, Parents, and Friends all want to buy the latest hip baby item for your little one.
+At Christmas, Grandparents, Parents, and Friends all want to buy the latest hip baby item for your little one.
 No matter the device, the question is always the same: which device is best for my baby?
-And no mater the device, I have the same answer: The floor is best for your baby!
+And no matter the device, I have the same answer: The floor is best for your baby!

 Crawling is a great example of how “containers” can delay a skill.
-Parents are easily frustrated when their children don’t crawl on time (though be careful what you wish for once they go, they really go fast!)
+Parents are easily frustrated when their children don’t crawl on time (though be careful what you wish for once they go; they really go fast!)
 Crawling takes the ability to lift the head against gravity, use the arms/legs reciprocally, and engage the core to support the body; it is actually hard work!
 Everything a baby is doing up until that point: tummy time, weight shifts to reach for toys in tummy time, kicking, grabbing their toes, is preparing them for that big moment: CRAWLING.
-If a baby spends the majority of their time in a jumper, mamaroo, you name it then they are missing opportunities to work on all the building blocks that lead up to crawling.
+If a baby spends the majority of their time in a jumper, mamaroo, you name it, then they are missing opportunities to work on all the building blocks that lead up to crawling.

 **If you avoid floor time due to reflux or other medical conditions, I recommend you work closely with both your pediatrician and a physical therapist to find ways to continue to promote critical skills and positions while managing reflux/other condition.**

 0-6 Month Gifts